SilenWang/DevSSH/README.md

 ## Why DevSSH?

-`DevSSH` draws inspiration from projects like [**sshcode**](https://github.com/coder/sshcode) (arhieved) and [**devpod**](https://github.com/loft-sh/devpod), but aims to be simpler and more direct for SSH‑based remote development.
+`DevSSH` draws inspiration from projects like [**sshcode**](https://github.com/coder/sshcode) (archived) and [**devpod**](https://github.com/loft-sh/devpod), but aims to be simpler and more direct for SSH‑based remote development.

-Even on devices with limited resources—such as Chromebooks(memory is constrained) or Fydetab Duo(GPU acceleration is incomplete), DevSSH enables productive development by running all workloads on a remote machine.
+Even on devices with limited resources—such as Chromebooks (memory is constrained) or Fydetab Duo (GPU acceleration is incomplete)—DevSSH enables productive development by running all workloads on a remote machine.

+## Development Tools

+This project was developed using [opencode](https://github.com/anomalyco/opencode) and [DeepSeek](https://www.deepseek.com/).
+These AI-assisted tools were used to generate code, accelerate debugging, and improve overall development efficiency.

 ## Building from Source